vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/001/06_asya_shreShThA.md

 title = "06"

 +++
-Because of the position of ná (ghṛtáṃ ná taptám) I follow Ge in taking śúci as the shared quality between simile and frame and therefore “attracted” to the neut.
+Because of the position of ná (ghṛtáṃ ná taptám) I follow Geldner in taking śúci as the shared quality between simile and frame and therefore “attracted” to the neut.

 of the simile, though we would expect a fem. modifying the gapped saṃdṛ́ś-.